WhaleJ84/ansible-role-gnome-desktop/README.md

-Gnome Settings
+gnome-desktop
 =========

-Configures Gnome settings for the user.
+Installs and configures gnome-desktop for the user.

 Requirements
 ------------